 Once you are confident that the canary is stable, you can slowly turn on and monitor each feature flag individually to see if you can increase the exposure.
 Turning off a feature flag does not require rolling back the entire canary deployment so even if it needs to be turned off, the rest of the features can still roll out to production.

 A/B Testing can be thought about as an extension of feature flags.
 A/B testing allows the testing of variables on different groups of data and monitoring which is the preferred method.
-Take for example a website that wants to increase sales and want to check which workflow will result with users adding more items to their cart.
+Take for example a website that wants to increase sales and want to check which workflow will result in users adding more items to their cart.
 Developers can experiment with different user flows each one sending the user through different routes in the Websites UI.
-The developers monitor the website for sometime and see which flow resulted in the most revenue, and this will be the chosen workflow for all users once the experiment is done.
+The developers monitor the website for some time and see which flow resulted in the most revenue, and this will be the chosen workflow for all users once the experiment is done.
 This is efficient to test the change in usability, based on the test results, which can be business goals, better performance, customer engagement and more.

 Progressive Delivery Pros and Cons

-Concluding, When you want to test in production, it is important to monitor the system and have an easy way to rollback.
+When you want to test in production, it is important to monitor the system and have an easy way to rollback.
 The different factors of progressive delivery are environments and users.
 When controlling environments, developers can deliver features progressively into environments to limit exposure when new code is deployed.
 When done for users, users are segmented in some way- can be arbitrarily by percentage, or by a specific identifier such as domain (for dogfooding), the developer progressively delivers the changes exposed to that set of users.
 It is all about the feedback loop and making a conscious decision whether you can continue roll out or if you need to rollback.
 When we think about this change in the state of mind, even the ownership of features in production changes.
 Originally features were owner by the engineering team, now once the features hit production, ownership moves to release managers, product managers and customer support teams, who are closer to feedback from the customers and this frees up more time for developers to work on newer development.

 This article is adapted from a talk that I gave at DevOps Institute’s Continuous Delivery SKILup Day.
-To view my session on demand, please go here.